-The best body concealer
+Best body concealer

 If you only need light coverage or basic color correction, you’ll find simple body concealer palettes for $20 or less.
 Full-coverage concealers with a reputation for photographing well cost closer to $40.
 Deluxe body concealers, which come with setting powder and primers, can run as high as $60.

-Body concealers FAQ
+Body concealer FAQ

-Q. Will body concealers cover tattoos?
+Q. Will body concealer cover tattoos?

 A. Not all body concealers are designed to cover tattoo ink.
-There are some brands, however, that specifically manufacturer tattoo body concealers.
-These formulas are much thicker and more opaque and require considerable building for effective coverage.
+Some brands, however, specifically make tattoo body concealers.
+These formulas are much thicker and more opaque, and require considerable building for effective coverage.

-Q. Will the body concealer stay put increases, like my elbows or knees?
+Q. Will body concealer stay put in creases, such as my elbows or knees?

 A. Feathering in these areas is inevitable, but you can minimize the effect by applying a primer and using setting powder.
-If you would prefer to be able to touch up the body concealer in these areas throughout the day, a stick formula is your best option.
+If you prefer to be able to touch up the body concealer in these areas throughout the day, a stick formula is your best bet.

-What we like: Water-resistant formula lasts all day.
-Can be worn alone or beneath makeup.
-Photographs well.
+What you’ll love: This liquid foundation offers reliable coverage that’s buildable and waterproof.
+It also holds up well to sweat.
+You can choose from a large selection of colors.

-What we dislike: Some users didn’t like the scent of the product.
+What you should consider: It tends to cake in lines and pores, and may cause breakouts on acne-prone skin.

-Where to buy: Sold by Revolve
+Where to buy: Sold by Sephora

-MAC Studio’s Face and Body Foundation
+Mac Studio’s Face and Body Foundation

-Our take: Best option if you need to build coverage, especially over blemishes, tattoos, and discoloration.
+What you need to know: This is good if you need to build coverage, especially over blemishes, tattoos and discoloration.

-What we like: Available in 13 colors for a close match.
-Holds up well against sweat and humidity.
-Ideal for wear outdoors.
+What you’ll love: It comes in 13 colors for a close match.
+The formula jolds up well against sweat and humidity, which makes it ideal for wear outdoors.

-What we dislike: Shade selection doesn’t cover as many shades as it could.
+What you should consider: The shade selection doesn’t cover as many colors as it could.

 Worth checking out